datanav/docs/technical/hubspot-superoffice.rst

      - "string"

-HubSpot Company to Superoffice Person
+HubSpot Company to SuperOffice Person
 -------------------------------------
-Before any synchronization can take place, a link between a HubSpot Company and a Superoffice Person must be established.
+Before any synchronization can take place, a link between a HubSpot Company and a SuperOffice Person must be established.

-A new Superoffice Person will be created from a HubSpot Company if it is connected to a HubSpot Deal that is synchronized into Superoffice.
+A new SuperOffice Person will be created from a HubSpot Company if it is connected to a HubSpot Deal that is synchronized into SuperOffice.

-Once a link between a HubSpot Company and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Company and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Company and a Superoffice Person:
+The following properties are synchronized between a HubSpot Company and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - HubSpot Company Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type

-HubSpot Contact to Superoffice Contact
+HubSpot Contact to SuperOffice Contact
 --------------------------------------
-Before any synchronization can take place, a link between a HubSpot Contact and a Superoffice Contact must be established.
+Before any synchronization can take place, a link between a HubSpot Contact and a SuperOffice Contact must be established.

-A new Superoffice Contact will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into Superoffice.
+A new SuperOffice Contact will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into SuperOffice.

-Once a link between a HubSpot Contact and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contact and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contact and a Superoffice Contact:
+The following properties are synchronized between a HubSpot Contact and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type

 HubSpot Pipelinedeal to SuperOffice Quotealternative